Bill Text

 (ii) If the defendant is charged with a misdemeanor, the period shall be no longer than one year.

 (iii) If Notwithstanding clause (i), if a defendant has been found to be an appropriate candidate for diversion in lieu of commitment pursuant to clause (iv) of subparagraph (B) of paragraph (1) of subdivision (a) of Section 1370, the period of diversion shall begin on the day in which mental health treatment commences according to the defendant’s treatment plan, and the period of diversion shall be no longer than two years.
-In no event shall the time spent waiting to enter treatment in combination with the period of diversion exceed 30 months or the maximum term of imprisonment provided by law for the most serious offense charged, whichever is shorter.
+In no event shall the time spent waiting to enter treatment in combination with the period of diversion exceed 30 months or the maximum term of imprisonment provided by law for the most serious offense charged, whichever is shorter. the court, in its discretion, may extend the duration of diversion for a period not to exceed four months based on the recommendation of the defendant’s mental health treatment provider in order to continue the defendant’s progress in treatment.

 (D) Upon request, the court shall conduct a hearing to determine whether restitution, as defined in subdivision (f) of Section 1202.4, is owed to any victim as a result of the diverted offense and, if owed, order its payment during the period of diversion.
 However, a defendant’s inability to pay restitution due to indigence or mental disorder shall not be grounds for denial of diversion or a finding that the defendant has failed to comply with the terms of diversion.

-a psychiatrist, psychologist, a person described in Section 5751.2 of the Welfare and Institutions Code, or a person whose knowledge, skill, experience, training, or education qualifies them as an expert.
+(2) “Qualified mental health expert” includes, but is not limited to, a psychiatrist, psychologist, a person described in Section 5751.2 of the Welfare and Institutions Code, or a person whose knowledge, skill, experience, training, or education qualifies them as an expert.

 (g) If any of the following circumstances exists, the court shall, after notice to the defendant, defense counsel, and the prosecution, hold a hearing to determine whether the criminal proceedings should be reinstated, whether the treatment should be modified, or whether the defendant should be conserved and referred to the conservatorship investigator of the county of commitment to initiate conservatorship proceedings for the defendant pursuant to Chapter 3 (commencing with Section 5350) of Part 1 of Division 5 of the Welfare and Institutions Code:

-with an additional misdemeanor allegedly committed during the pretrial diversion and that reflects the defendant’s propensity for violence.
+(1) The defendant is charged with an additional misdemeanor allegedly committed during the pretrial diversion and that reflects the defendant’s propensity for violence.

 (2) The defendant is charged with an additional felony allegedly committed during the pretrial diversion.